Oghenefegor-Annabel/Amazon-Book-Sales-/README.md

 ---

 ## 🔍 Key Insights
 Amazon should focus more on chidren books because it has more sales.

 ---

-## 🔗 Links
-- Tableau Dashboard: (Insert Tableau Public link here)

----